HiPerCoRe/KTT/documentation/ktt_api.md

 Supported data type sizes are 8, 16, 32 and 64 bits.
 Provided data type must be trivially copyable.
 Returns id assigned to argument by tuner.

-* `void enableArgumentPrinting(const size_t argumentId, const std::string& filePath, const ArgumentPrintCondition& argumentPrintCondition)`:
-Enables printing of specified output argument to specified file.
-It is possible to specify whether to print only valid, invalid or all arguments.
-It is not recommended to enable argument printing for very large arguments.

 Kernel launch and tuning methods
 --------------------------------